Table of Contents

 Many businesses now rely on cloud-based software in their day-to-day operations.
-However, recent news articles of hacking and data leaks shed a light on the vulnerability of software systems.
-Software developers should ensure they have well-drafted agreements in place.
+However, increasing rates of hacking and data leaks shed light on the vulnerability of software systems.
+Software developers must ensure they have well-drafted agreements in place.
 These will not only protect your legal responsibility but also cover matters such as the distribution and subscription licensing of the software.
 This article will explain what a software as a service (SaaS) agreement is and what clauses it should contain.

 What is a Software as a Service (SaaS) Agreement?

-The agreement is a serious undertaking which requires careful consideration.
+The agreement is a serious undertaking that requires careful consideration.
 However, once properly in place, it eliminates the future hassle associated with more conventional software licensing models.
-This is on account of the fact that the agreement can simply be renewed when the subscription period expires.
+This is on account of the fact that you can easily renew the agreement when the subscription period expires.

 Broadly, a SaaS agreement includes clauses regarding the following areas: